KSP-KOS/KSLib/doc/lib_num_to_formatted_str.md

 ### si_formatting

 Args:
-  1. A number (scaler), the number be formatted,  Must be with the range of 10^-24 to 10^24 or else return will not be formatted correctly
+  1. A number (scaler), num   A number in the range of 10^-24 to 10^24 otherwise result will not be formatted correctly
-  2. A string for the unit ("m", "m/s", "g")
+  2. A string,          unit  A unit for which the [SI prefixes](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes) will be appended ("m", "m/s", "g")

 Returns:
-  * Returns a string in standard SI notation
+  * Returns A String in standard SI notation with 4 significant digits

 Description:
   * This function will return a string formatted to match standard SI notation with 4 significant digits.